Support

 Customer service email template for a tough situation

 If you've ever faced a complaining or angry customer, you know it's a hard nut to crack.
 A customer can get mad for many reasons related to your company or external factors beyond your control.
-Customer service representatives must remain calm, eloquent, polite, and think rationally in emotional situations.
-All you need to do here is to apologize for the negative experience and work the situation out.
+Customer service representatives must remain calm, eloquent, polite, and emotionally reasonable.
+All you need to do here is to apologize for the negative experience and work the problem out.
 Use this angry customer response email template to cool the customer down.

 Dear [customer's name],